pal-16/stardapp/README.md

 The smart contract is in the `smart-contracts` directory.

 ## [Data Dao Hackathon 2022][Data Dao Hackathon]
-This project is developed as part of [Data Dao Hackathon][Data Dao Hackathon].
+This project is developed as part of the [Data Dao Hackathon][Data Dao Hackathon].
 If you are a panelist/judge/reviewer, please check out the following steps.

 ### For the panelists/judges/reviewers of Data Dao Hackathon 2022
 The demo video is here: